patrickhill/svg-darkmode/readme.md

 ## Issues
 * the GitHub app has rendering issues with blend modes
 * the image doesn't render clearly.
-There is a slight fuzziness to the edges of the wordmark
+There is a slight fuzziness to the edges of the wordmark like a low resolution version is being rendered